CSbyGB/pentips/digital-skills/vscodium.md

 - [Dendron Paste Image](https://github.com/mushanshitiancai/vscode-paste-image/blob/master/README.md) if you wabt to easily copy and paste images when you are doing a documentation and report. (it will paste the image and automatically place it in a directory of your choice)
 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) really helpful if you often use markdown
 - [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode) If you use marp for your presentation
+- Markdown PDF
+- Material Theme Icons To have an icon depending on the type of file
+- Prettier Code formatter
+- Project Manager To switch between projects
+- vscode-pdf to display pdf file in vscode

 ## Resources